 Most of the climbing can be found on the rim of the hills, overlooking the Woronora River and Georges Rivers.
 The rock is the usual Sydney sandstone but the Cathedral has a a weird type of stone that is a refreshing change from the norm.

 There is easy access to all the sites with an average walking time from car to cliff being under five minutes!
 To get the Shire drive south towards Wollongong from the Sydney CDB or take the Heathcote Road if coming from the South West.
 West Sydney climbers can approach aiming for Menai.
 Alternatively, take the train.
-Some areas in national parks are off limits and permission may be sought for crags such as the Wok, Heathcote Bridge and Alford's Point.

 Climbing has been going on since the 1960's in the Shire.
 Gossip has it that an old doctor used to play around the cliffs on the Woronora River in those early years.
 Joe Friend was also known to climb here back in the 1970's.
 You can find some old pitons, pin scars at odd locations such as the Heathcote Bridge, Menai area and at the Cathederal.
 It was common that Scouts and at times the Army regularly frequented places like Menai, Lucas Heights and Alfords Point.